 42 CSO’s from across South Africa, including PACSA, met in Cape Town in February to discuss and strategize around advocating government to adopt a National Strategic Plan to end gender-based violence.
 The meeting provided an opportunity for strategic engagement around how best to move forward in building a common response to GBV in the country.

 "Pietermaritzburg - Finance Minister Nhlanhla Nene’s Budget was condemned as “regressive” for poor and working class households, with fears raised that it would increase poverty.
 Pietermaritzburg Agency for Community Social Action (Pacsa) on Wednesday said it was deeply disappointed at the tentative nature of Nene’s Budget."

-Read the full article here published in South African labour News on 24 February 2015
+Read the full article here published in the Daily News on 26 February 2015

 A discussion was held on Wednesday 25th March, facilitated by the NHI Research Team, to reflect on whether the proposed National Health Insurance (NHI) is making a difference to people living in uMgungundlovu District – a pilot site for the NHI.
 Participants in the process had taken part in a discussion on the public health care system two years ago and particularly around how the NHI as an instrument to deliver improvements was constituted.